Skip to content

 Renting in Gibraltar's South District: Catalan Bay, Sandy Bay and What to Expect in 2026

-Gibraltar's South District is about as far from the hustle of Main Street as you can get without leaving the Rock.
-If you want peace, sea views, and a slower pace of life, this is where you look.
+The South District is about as far from the hustle of Main Street as you can get without leaving the Rock.
+If you want peace, sea views, and a slower pace of life, this is where to look.
 The trade-off is limited rental stock and fewer amenities on your doorstep.
-Here's the honest picture.
+Here is the honest picture.

 Quick Summary

-- Best for people who value quiet, character, and sea views over central convenience
+• Best suited to people who value quiet, character, and sea views over central convenience

 What Is Gibraltar's South District?

 The South District is Gibraltar's easternmost and southernmost residential zone.
 It runs along the eastern side of the Rock from Catalan Bay down towards Europa Point, the territory's southernmost tip.
-The topography here is different from central Gibraltar: you're looking out over the Mediterranean rather than the Strait, and the Rock itself rises steeply behind you.
+The topography here differs from central Gibraltar: you look out over the Mediterranean rather than the Strait, and the Rock itself rises steeply behind you.

-- Catalan Bay - a small fishing village with its own distinct character, its own beach, and a cluster of older houses and newer apartments.
-The village has been here for centuries and it shows in the architecture and atmosphere.
+• Catalan Bay, a small fishing village with its own distinct character, beach, and a cluster of older houses and newer apartments.
+The village has been here for centuries, and that shows in the architecture and atmosphere.

-- Sandy Bay - the area around Sandy Bay beach, with more modern apartment blocks and good sea views
+• Sandy Bay, the area around Sandy Bay beach, with more modern apartment blocks and good sea views over the Mediterranean.

 South District Rental Prices 2026

-Prices here are slightly lower than equivalent properties in Ocean Village or the town centre, partly because the stock is older and partly because the location is less convenient for most people's daily commute.
-That said, if you work from home or don't need to be in town every day, the discount is real.
+Prices here are typically slightly lower than equivalent properties in Ocean Village or the town centre, partly because the stock is older and partly because the location is less convenient for most people's daily commute.
+If you work from home or rarely need to be in town, that relative discount is worth noting.

-Properties in Catalan Bay and Sandy Bay with direct sea views over the Mediterranean command a noticeable premium.
-Expect to pay £150-£300 more per month for a genuine east-facing sea view compared to an equivalent inland-facing flat in the same building.
+Properties in Catalan Bay and Sandy Bay with direct east-facing sea views over the Mediterranean typically command a noticeable premium above equivalent inland-facing flats in the same building.
+Check current listings on Property Gibraltar or contact agents such as Chestertons and Bray Properties to compare live asking rents by aspect.

 What Are Properties Like in the South District?

-The housing stock is a real mix.
-Catalan Bay village has some of the oldest residential buildings in Gibraltar - terraced houses, older apartments, some converted fishermen's cottages.
-Further south towards Europa District you'll find more modern blocks from the 1980s and 1990s, and some newer developments closer to Sandy Bay.
+The housing stock is a genuine mix.
+Catalan Bay village has some of the oldest residential buildings in Gibraltar, including terraced houses, older apartments, and some converted cottages.
+Further south towards Europa Point you will find more modern blocks from the 1980s and 1990s, along with some newer apartment developments closer to Sandy Bay.

 What most South District properties share: